CIMR-Algos/SeaIceDrift_ATBD_v2/book/_build/html/_sources/baseline_algorithm_definition.md

 The remaining of the algorithm description does not depend on this choice, which can easily be changed in the course of the product development.

 Each incoming Level-1b file thus results in 16 gridded fields of brightness temperature: 2 hemispheres x 2 scans x 4 bands.
-These can be written in two L1C-like netCDF files (1 per hemisphere) or directly entered in the motion tracking algorithm.
+These can be written in two L1C-like netCDF files (1 per hemisphere) or directly entered the motion tracking algorithm.
 They must be written to netCDF files at one point so that they are available for sea-ice drift processing when the next Level-1b swath file arrives.

 ## Algorithm Assumptions and Simplifications

 All block-based motion have similar assumptions and simplifications.
 They assume that each pixel in a block moves at a constant rate from one image to the next: what is retrieved are the `dx` and `dy` components of the motion vector.
 In case of rotational motion within the area of the image block, the retrieved components will be those representing most faithfully the change in intensity between the two images, but the rotation rate is not measured.
 By the same token, if deformation (convergence / divergence / shear) occurs within the area of the image blocks, this will not be detected.
-Rotation and deformation betwen image blocks (between neighbouring pixels) can of course be detected.
+Rotation and deformation between image blocks (between neighbouring pixels) can of course be detected.

 To detect and possibly correct "rogue" vectors in the motion field, we have to assume that the motion field is spatially coherent in a neighbourhood.
 This is because we detect anomalous motion vectors by their distance to the local average motion.
 One must be careful with this assumption as to not artificially smooth the motion fields and remove actual diverging / converging motion.